Chromecast Audio is the best streaming audio dongle you can buy

-But with the release of 2015's Chromecast Audio, Google arguably took the lead in ultra-affordable multiroom Wi-Fi audio.
-And with the Google Home, it's added voice control to the mix as well.
+But with the release of 2015's Chromecast Audio ($35.00 at Jet.com), Google arguably took the lead in ultra-affordable multiroom Wi-Fi audio.
+And with the Google Home ($129.99 at Dell Home), it's added voice control to the mix as well.
 For just $35, £30 or AU$59 per room, the Chromecast Audio is one of the best upgrades you can make to your home's music.

 What is it?